 Cosy atmosphere, great choice of cocktails and very nice music to get you in a proper mood.
 We were so comfortable there that we did not realize that more than 4 hours passed since we got there.
 The funny thing is that other people stayed as long as we did.

 Just when we needed a sugar break (and some caffeine!) there it was – a Sugamore.
 This lovely French-style coffee bar/restaurant/pastry shop is located conveniently in one of the main streets leading from the city centre to the old town.
 The place has its charm and gives you a chance to observe locals and tourists who come in for a break.
 We had several things on the menu – soup, a piece of cake, a coffee and a matcha latte.
 It was all quite good…

 We heard a lot about this restaurant and we wanted to give it a try .
 The experience was ok, but not as positive as we expected – this is probably because we went there on a Tuesday afternoon.
 The atmosphere was rather cold, and maybe a bit snobbish.
 On the other hand, as with any haute cuisine, we got a super tasty, small and well served dish.

 Check-in: Novotel Vilnius Centre

 We have booked Hotel Novotel Vilnius Centre, which ended up being the best choice for urban travelers like us.
-The hotel was ideally located on one of the main city squares, close to Cathedral Square, and close to Old Town.
-We were beyond ourselves when we saw the view from our room on the 8th floor overlooking the city center.
-We were absolutely mesmerized by this view when waking up, as well as when falling asleep.
+The hotel was ideally located on one of the main city squares, close to Cathedral Square, and close to the Old Town.
+We were beyond ourselves when we saw the mesmerizing view from our room on the 8th floor overlooking the city center.
+We were absolutely amazed by this view when waking up, as well as when falling asleep.
 Breakfast was good and the room service as well.
 If you are into active lifestyle you will love their gym too with more amazing views.